zamazan4ik/awesome-pgo/article/article.md

 One more wish - please, place PGO-related documentation somewhere in the visible place.
 It can be just a README file note (for smaller projects) or a dedicated page (for larger projects with a dedicated website).
 It would be awesome if you have some kind of search over the documentation where I can type "PGO" and go to the corresponding piece of documentation.
 Otherwise finding the corresponding page can be a difficult task.
 E.g. let's check MariaDB case.
 MariaDB [has](https://mariadb.com/files/MariaDBEnteprise-Profile-GuidedOptimization-20150401_0.pdf) PGO documentation but, unfortunately, it's in the form of PDF file.
 I even don't know how to find this file via the official [documentation](https://mariadb.com/kb/en/documentation/) - I found this guide only via Google search!
 MariaDB's built-in search engine on its website cannot find anything related to PGO.
 I discussed this topic with MariaDB's devs at FOSDEM 2024 and they promised me take a look at it.
 I remember your promise ;)

 All information above targets mostly PGO documentation for applications.
 What about libraries?
-Since libraries are *usually* smaller than an application, possibly leaving some PGO benchmarks in the README file will be enough.
+Since libraries are *usually* smaller than an application, possibly leaving some PGO benchmarks in the README file will be enough (something like [this](https://github.com/lovasoa/serde-sqlite-jsonb/pull/2) one).
 If your library supports building artifacts like dynamic, static libraries or some packages like Python wheels and you support building them with PGO (like `pydantic` project [does](https://github.com/pydantic/pydantic-core/pull/678)) - document this process as well.

 #### Prebuilt binaries